wilcotomassen/lorem-datum/README.md

 ## Features

-* Set the amount of variation between consequetive data points
+* Set the amount of variation between consecutive data points
 * Set the probability of NA values (or disallow NA values)
 * Set hard lower/upper bounds for generated values
 * Ability to provide the PRNG seed, so that data generation is repeatable